BaliWithKids.info – Updated June, 2014

 Family Friendly Hotels in Lovina

-Seemingly made with kids in mind, the well regarded Rambutan Hotel has 2 swimming pools, a playground and a very family-friendly feel.
+Seemingly made with kids in mind, the very friendly Rambutan Boutique Hotel has 2 swimming pools, a playground and a very family-friendly feel.
 The staff are great at responding to emails so drop them a line if you have questions about your visit.

 The Best Beaches for Kids and Families in Bali

 Sanur has the most kid-friendly beach in Bali.
 It’s protected by a reef that keeps the big waves far out from the shore.
 The beach is narrow in spots but this also provides more shade than you’ll get at the larger beaches.
 The town is quiet but still has lots of shopping and dining.

 Nusa Dua is where you’ll find the big resorts, a huge mall, and a lovely stretch of beaches.
 The disadvantage is that you’re far from the cultural attractions of central and northern Bali.
-But if you’re just looking for a beach vacation, beautiful resorts, and kids’ clubs then Nusa Dua is perfect.
+But if you’re only looking for a beach vacation, beautiful resorts, and kids’ clubs then Nusa Dua is perfect.

 Kuta Beach is good for older kids and anyone learning to surf as there are many places that will rent boards and provide lessons.
 Kuta has the most activity of any beach town on Bali so recommended for kids who might get bored sitting around the pool.